dotnet/docs-maui/docs/user-interface/controls/swipeview.md

 :::image type="content" source="media/swipeview/swipeview-collectionview.png" alt-text="Screenshot of SwipeView swipe items in a CollectionView.":::

+> [!NOTE]
+> <xref:Microsoft.Maui.Controls.SwipeView> is designed for touch interfaces.
+On Windows it can only be swiped in a touch interface and will not function with a pointer device such as a mouse.

 <xref:Microsoft.Maui.Controls.SwipeView> defines the following properties:

 - `LeftItems`, of type `SwipeItems`, which represents the swipe items that can be invoked when the control is swiped from the left side.